Sea Cadets makes exploring the world and who you want to be safe and exciting

 You learn life skills.
 I was 12, very quiet and shy.
 Cadets makes you find the confidence.
 You feel part of something special.
 Serafina, 15

 Life feels different

 Sea Cadets is different from school.
 There's a lot of learning.
-But it's done through activities – on the water, on land and in the unit – and our volunteers leading by example.
+But it's done through activities – on the water and off the water – and our volunteers leading by example.

 It's also different from home, a break from screens and being cooped up inside.
 The platform we offer is built on the customs and traditions of the Royal Navy.
 It inspires our work and commitment to supporting young people today.